 Jan Simson

 I graduated with a Master of Science in Psychology: Behavioural Data Science from the Universiteit van Amsterdam and just after, worked as a data analyst at PicNic, a Dutch grocery startup.
 Previously, I spent a year working as a research fellow at the Harvard Music Lab (now at Yale & Auckland), where we study the perception of music and with whom I still collaborate.
+During my PhD, I also worked as a research intern at Sony AI in Switzerland.

 I enjoy solving hard problems and combine insights and methods from Data Science, Psychology and Computer Science in my work.
+Besides my research, I give professional workshops with a focus on technical skills such as using git effectively.
+If you’re interested in a workshop, please get in touch.

 Before I started working at the Harvard Music Lab, I finished my Bachelor of Science in Psychology at the University of Konstanz in Germany.
 During my Bachelor in Psychology, I spent a year abroad at the University of Essex in the UK.
 Before starting my academic studies, I completed a vocational education as a Specialized Computer Scientist in Software Development at three-2-one in Germany, for whom I continued working throughout the whole of my academic studies.